The Rehearsal (novel): Themes

-The Rehearsal describes theatric technique in great detail and uses what Catton describes as "themes of performance and performativity".
+The Rehearsal could be understood as theatre-fiction, which, as Graham Wolfe explains, refers to "novels and stories that engage in concrete and sustained ways with theatre as artistic practice and industry".
+The novel describes theatrical technique in great detail and uses what Catton calls "themes of performance and performativity".

 Critical reaction

 The initial reaction in New Zealand was positive, but with reservations.
 Louise O'Brien in the Listener wrote of, "a new talent who has arrived fully formed, with an accomplished, confident and mature voice.
 This is a startling novel, striking and strange and brave."
 However, O'Brien thought that characterisation impaired the reader’s emotional involvement.

 The Rehearsal received positive overseas reviews.
 Ed Caesar in The Times speaks of The Rehearsal as imperfect, but praises “a starburst of talent”.
 Author Joshua Ferris called it "a glimpse into the future of the novel itself".
 Justine Jordan writing for The Guardian called it an "astonishing debut novel", and "a cause for surprise and celebration: smart, playful and self-possessed, it has the glitter and mystery of the true literary original".

 The novel also won a range of awards including the 2007 Adam Award in Creative Writing, the Amazon.ca First Novel Award, the 2009 Betty Trask Award, and 2009 New Zealand Society of Authors Hubert Church (Montana) Best First Book Award for Fiction.

+The Irish novelist Paul Murray has expressed his admiration for the novel, writing, "[T]he book of the year [2010] for me was without doubt The Rehearsal, by the preternaturally gifted New Zealand author Eleanor Catton...Perverse, erotic, complex, funny, experimental, and written with the confidence and courage of a true artist."